Beet Bruschetta with Orange Tarragon Goat Cheese

 Mix up the goat cheese spread.
 I use a log of goat cheese, and add orange juice and honey.
 I whip it up in a small food processor until it’s nice and creamy.
 Stir in some orange zest and chopped tarragon.
 You can store this mixture in the refrigerator a couple of days.
 Let it soften a bit at room temperature and give it a good stir before using.

 When you’re ready to assemble your bruschetta/crostini, simply spread the goat cheese on the toasted bread slices, add some chopped beets, and garnish with walnuts (toasted or raw) and a little more orange zest or fresh tarragon.
 Voila!
+For a special occasion, serve the crostini with this grapefruit and elderflower cocktail.

 How to make this recipe your own: